jakatz87/Election_Analysis/README.md

 ![image](https://github.com/jakatz87/Election_Analysis/blob/main/Resources/General%20Results%20Header.png)

-We create a "for" loop to get each county's results and print them:
+I create a "for" loop to get each county's results and print them:
 ```
  for county_name in county_votes:
         # Retrieve the county vote count (new variable).